netneurolab/conn2res/README.rst

 for neuroscientes to train connectome-informed reservoirs to perform different cognitive tasks.

-The main advantage offered by this toolbox is its flexibility in terms of the connectivity matrix used for the reservoir, the local dynamics of the nodes, the possibility to select the set of input and output nodes, and a diversity of neuroscience tasks provided by `NeuroGym <https://github.com/neurogym/neurogym>`__.
+The main advantage offered by the ``conn2res`` toolbox is its flexibility in terms of the connectivity matrix used for the reservoir, the local dynamics of the nodes, the possibility to select the set of input and output nodes, and a diversity of neuroscience tasks provided by `NeuroGym <https://github.com/neurogym/neurogym>`__.